geerteltink/geert.elt.ink/data/posts/2018-08-26-cqrs-message-validation.md

 }
 ```

 In comparison with the Symfony validator the constructor has changed and also the validation specification.
-Now, the constructor assigns the validated values to the payload property.
-In case you have a `StringTrim` filter, the validator returns the value without the trailing spaces.
+The constructor assigns the validated and filtered values to the payload property.
 Obviously the validation specification changed because the two work differently.
 I find the Symfony validator spec easier to read and understand, but the zend-inputfilter is much more powerful.

 In this example I've added an email `StringTrim` filter.
 It isn't really needed since an email address can't have spaces in it.
 However in case the email address would have trailing spaces, they are stripped first and then validated, so it would still pass.
-And because the filtered values are returned you still have a valid email address in your command message.
+And because the filtered values are returned you still have a valid email address in your command message without the trailing spaces.

 ```php
 <?php